-The Internal Auditing Department, which reports directly to the President and Chief Executive Officer, is an independent organization that monitors the operations of the Group, and audits organizations and operating companies of the Group.
+The Internal Auditing Department is an independent organization under the supervision of the Head of Internal Control and Internal Audit, which reports directly to the President and Chief Executive Officer, that monitors the operations of the Group, and audits organizations and operating companies of the Group.
 As well as reporting the internal audit results directly to the President and Chief Executive Officer, in principle on a monthly basis, periodic reports are also made to the Board of Directors and the Audit & Supervisory Board.
 The department regularly conducts audits on all aspects of internal control, comprising asset and risk management, compliance, and business operations.
 It evaluates the effectiveness and adequacy of the internal controls of auditees, taking into account the significance of the inherent risks.
-At the same time, it provides appropriate advice for improvements and expedites improvement and maintenance on the auditee’s own initiative, thereby contributing to the improvement of governance and internal controls within the Sumitomo Corporation Group.
+At the same time, it provides appropriate advice for improvements and expedites improvement and maintenance on the auditee’s own initiative, thereby contributing to the improvement of governance and internal controls within the Group.

-*"Jiritsu" is the Japanese term.
-In GMP, we define it to mean "following the rules necessary for the management of each Group Company, such as the Sumitomo Corporation Group’s management principles, strategies, and policies, to discipline oneself, to think, make decisions, act for oneself in order to achieve goals, and to be accountable to stakeholders".
+- Jiritsu is a Japanese term.
+In the GMP, we define it to mean “following the rules necessary for the management of a Sumitomo Corporation Group company, such as the Sumitomo Corporation Group’s management principles, strategies, and policies, to discipline oneself, to think, make decisions, act for oneself in order to achieve goals, and to be accountable to stakeholders.”